-Kuching experiences: Bako National Park, Semonggoh Wildlife Centre, kayaking, volunteering with Project Orangutan, Matang Rehabilitation Sanctuary
+Kuching experiences: Overnight at Bako National Park, Semonggoh Wildlife Centre, kayaking, volunteering with Project Orangutan, Matang Rehabilitation Sanctuary

 Mulu National Park experiences: Show cave tour of Deer and Lang Cave, bat exodus, Clearwater Cave, Cave of Winds, Batu Bungan longhouse craft market, night walk, canopy skywalk and volunteering with the community.

 Headhunters Trail experience: trekking, longboat rides and baggage transfer via air freight from Mulu to Limbang (1 piece )

 Meals: all breakfasts, picnic lunches when required (5) and some evening meals including a welcome dinner and farewell dinner (3)